 Wuhan University (with the highest honor, GPA ranking 1/229)

 Xiaolu is interested in the interactions between plant phenology, terrestrial ecosystems, and the climate system.
-She uses a combination of ground observations, remote sensing records, statistical models, and Earth system models to (1) characterize the biodiversity-phenology-climate relationship and how it influences ecosystem structure and reproduction; (2) assess phenology variability and improve phenology modeling in Earth system models; and (3) investigate phenology impacts on land-atmosphere interactions.
+She uses a combination of ground observations, remote sensing records, statistical models, and Earth System models to (1) characterize the biodiversity-phenology-climate relationship and how it influences ecosystem functions; (2) quantify the feedbacks of species composition and ecosystem structure change to climate systems; (3) evaluate phenology variability and improve phenology modeling in Earth system models; (4) investigate impacts of phenological shifts on land-atmosphere interactions.
+She moves to Duke University after completing a one-year postdoc at Penn State in our lab.
 She worked with Dr. Toby R. Ault for her postdoctoral and dissertation research work.

 Ph.D. in Atmospheric Sciences, 2019